 What is StatsRef?

-Click here to access the web version of the StatsRef Handbook now
+Click here for the free StatsRef Handbook Online

 Who is StatsRef for?

 Undergraduates and Postgraduates studying statistics and statistical analysis as a component of their specific discipline (e.g. social sciences, earth sciences, life sciences, engineers), and for Professional research scientists.
 Students studying for academic or professional qualifications in statistics will find that the level and content adopted is that of the former Courses of the Royal Statistical Society (RSS).
 Course Tutors and Charity professionals can request a free copy of the special PDF version via this link or the menu item above.
 Please provide course details and a link to the relevant course page or charity, as appropriate.

 Understanding the relationship between probability distributions - interactive graphic

 This free website and service is funded with the assistance of sales of the downloadable special PDF (printable and non-printable) versions of the Handbook.
 Hard copies of the Handbook are now available or may be printed from the appropriate downloadable special PDF.
 These versions and related publications may be ordered here

 "Statistics is: the fun of finding patterns in data; the pleasure of making discoveries; the import of deep philosophical questions; the power to shed light on important decisions and the ability to guide decisions..... in business, science, government, medicine, and industry... "